Eagle: People-smuggling gangs must be stopped even with ‘whack-a-mole’ approach

 It said the move would give German prosecutors more tools to tackle the supply and storage of dangerous small boats.

-Both countries will also commit to exchange information that may help to remove migrant-smuggling content from social media platforms and tackle end-to-end routes of criminal smuggling networks as part of the deal.
+Both countries have also committed to exchanging information that may help to remove migrant-smuggling content from social media platforms and tackle end-to-end routes of criminal smuggling networks as part of the deal.

+It comes as the UK and Germany hosted the so-called Calais Group in London, at which ministers and police from the two countries, with France, Belgium and the Netherlands, gathered to discuss migration in Europe.

+Delegates agreed a plan to tackle people smuggling gangs in 2025 at the meeting on Tuesday.

 Nancy Faeser, German federal minister of the interior said: “We are now stepping up our joint action to fight the brutal activities of international smugglers.